rocky-linux/rockylinux.org-gatsby/src/pages/organizational-structure.md

 Though we are immensely grateful for all those who have contributed to the Rocky Linux project, being a lead or deputy lead is especially time and effort intensive.
 Those who have done so are recognized here.

+- Benjamin Agner - Security Team Lead, December 2020 - January 2023
-- Trevor Cooper - Testing Team Lead, Jun 2021 - Jun 2022
+- Trevor Cooper - Testing Team Lead, June 2021 - June 2022
-- Hayden Young - Web and Design Team Lead, Dec 2020 - Oct 2021
+- Hayden Young - Web and Design Team Lead, December 2020 - October 2021
-- Jordan Pisaniello - Community Team Lead, Dec 2020 - Oct 2021
+- Jordan Pisaniello - Community Team Lead, December 2020 - October 2021
-- R. Leigh Hennig - Director of Operations, Dec 2020 - Sep 2021
+- R. Leigh Hennig - Director of Operations, December 2020 - September 2021

 For references, please contact hello@rockylinux.org.